 Judge OKs Ex-McDermott Client's Suit Over Alleged IP Theft

 Did a former McDermott Will & Emery partner conspire with his family to rip off one of the firm's clients?
-The ex-partner, John Fuisz, says a lawsuit against his father and brother alleging as much is "utter fantasy."
-But a judge on Friday refused to toss the case, ruling that a jury should make the call.
+The former partner, John Fuisz, says a lawsuit against his father and brother alleging as much is "utter fantasy."
+But on Friday a judge refused to toss the case, ruling that a jury should make the call.

-In a summary judgment decision issued on Sept.
-20, U.S. Magistrate Judge Paul Grewal in San Jose, Calif., refused to dismiss unjust enrichment and correction of inventorship claims that Theranos Inc. brought against inventor and businessman Richard Fuisz, his son Joseph Fuisz, and their family company, Fuisz Pharma.
-Grewal found Theranos' evidence of IP theft far from damning, but he concluded that it's sufficient to survive summary judgment.
-Grewal also ruled that Theranos' claims should be decided by a jury, even though the company is only seeking equitable relief.
+In a summary judgment ruling issued on Sept.
+20, U.S. Magistrate Judge Paul Grewal in San Jose refused to toss unjust enrichment and correction of inventorship claims that Theranos Inc. brought against inventor and businessman Richard Fuisz, his son Joseph Fuisz, and their family company, Fuisz Pharma.
+Grewal found Theranos's evidence of IP theft far from damning, but he concluded that it's sufficient to survive summary judgment.
+Grewal also ruled that Theranos's claims should be decided by a jury, even though the company is only seeking equitable relief.

 Holmes hired Boies, Schiller & Flexner to sue the Fuisz family in 2011.
-According to her suit, Theranos' "culture of confidentiality" was broken by John Fuisz, a former attorney at Theranos' one-time outside law firm, McDermott Will.
+According to her suit, Theranos's "culture of confidentiality" was broken by John Fuisz, a former attorney at Theranos's one-time outside law firm, McDermott Will.
 Fuisz never represented Theranos.
-But according to Theranos, he accessed confidential documents relating to one of Holmes' inventions and then shared them with his father (Richard) and brother (Joseph) so they could patent the invention.
+But according to Theranos, he accessed confidential documents relating to one of Holmes's inventions and then shared them with his father (Richard) and brother (Joseph) so that they could patent the invention.
 Richard Fuisz has at least 50 current U.S. patents to his name and has founded multiple companies, according to his Wikipedia entry.

-John Fuisz slammed Theranos' case against his family in an email to the Litigation Daily.
+John Fuisz slammed Theranos's case against his family in an e-mail to the Litigation Daily.

-"The concept that I even had access to [Holmes'] files is pure fantasy," he wrote, adding that Holmes' parents made the mistake of blabbing about her daughter's invention to Richard Fuisz and his wife.
-"The two couples were friends...clearly [Holmes] had reason to believe her parents said too much."
+"The concept that I even had access to [Holmes's] files is pure fantasy," he wrote, adding that Holmes's parents made the mistake of blabbing about her daughter's invention to Richard Fuisz and his wife.
+"The two couples were friends. . . clearly [Holmes] had reason to believe her parents said too much," he wrote.

 According to Fuisz, some Boies Schiller attorneys left the firm because they were concerned about their names being attached to the case.
 "I have been asked not to sue at least one of them when the final judgment is in," he added.
 "I think that speaks to the complete and utter sham that this case is."

-The Boies Schiller team includes David Boies, William Marsillo and Michael Jay.
+The Boies Schiller team on the case includes David Boies, William Marsillo, and Michael Jay.
 David Boies handled the oral argument on the summary judgment motion.
 A Boies Schiller spokesperson declined to comment.